JINXER000/equibot_abstract/README.md

 [] bimanual transfer tape: the goal point cannot be specified.
 But I think this can be done, as the 2 eef relative position is known.

 #### complex case: input 2 pcs
-observation: by input the pointcloud of random, the joint pose is not affected.
+1. observation: by input the pointcloud of random, the joint pose is not affected.
 So we can use unconditional score and conditional score to compose the final score.
+2. As Ho is 2, we can input pc (O) of size 32, 2, 512, 3.
+As the Hp is 16, we can output (A) predgrasp 32, 16, 3, 3 or effgrasp 32, 16, 6, 3.
+The conditional distribution is SO(3) equivariant, as p(A|O) = p(RA | RO).

 ### representative runs
 - when using only one grasp and point cloud, the rotation error is large: